JMOriggi/Multi-Object-Tracking-Kalman-Filter/README.md

 # Multi-Object-Tracking-Kalman-Filter

+2 gui applications for object tracking in video frames.
+Application developped in python using tkinter library for the gui interface.

 ## About Kalman Filter
 Kalman filtering, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing statistical